Coronavirus student information

 |Campus Library System|| |

-University libraries and computer labs will implement new processes for cleaning of spaces and equipment, as well as new guidelines to facilitate social distancing.
+University libraries and computer labs have implemented new processes for cleaning of spaces and equipment, as well as new guidelines to facilitate social distancing.

 David Adamany Undergraduate Library

 The Walter P. Reuther Library, Archives of Labor and Urban Affairs